The Prisoner (2009 miniseries): Plot

-The series begins with an unidentified man waking up in the middle of a desert and finding himself witness to the pursuit of an elderly man by mysterious guards.
+The series begins with an unidentified man waking up in the middle of a desert and finding himself witness to the pursuit of an elderly man, dressed in the style of the characters in the original TV series, by mysterious guards.
 The old man dies soon after, but not before asking the younger man to "tell them I got out."

 Soon, he arrives in an enigmatic community, referred to by its many residents as simply "The Village".
 Everyone he meets is nameless, but known instead by a number; he is disconcertingly familiar to them, and learns his own number is "6".
 Everybody he meets appears ignorant of the outside world, and the contradictions this creates in some of their thoughts.

 Number 6 also appears unable to remember his real name, and recalls only brief flashes of his former life in New York City.
-One recurring proto-memory is having met and seduced a mysterious woman in a diner - implicitly this happened very shortly before his awakening in The Village.
+One recurring proto-memory is having met and seduced a mysterious woman in a diner—implicitly this happened very shortly before his awakening in The Village.
 He finds himself locked in a battle of wills against an individual called Number 2, who appears to be the Village's leader and who goes to great lengths to make Number 6 assimilate.

-Number 6, meanwhile, tries to connect with "dreamers" — Village residents who, like him, have been experiencing dreamlike memories of their lives outside of the Village.
+Number 6, meanwhile, tries to connect with "dreamers"—Village residents who, like him, have been experiencing dreamlike memories of their lives outside of the Village.
 Although distrusting of all villagers, he does befriend Number 147, a Village taxi driver, and Number 313, a doctor with whom he develops a romantic connection.

 Number 2 invites Number 6 to spy on his fellow villagers under the tutelage of Number 909.
-Each man investigates the other and 2 investigates both - it appears as if all the villagers are spying on each other and privy to one another's foibles.
+Each man investigates the other and 2 investigates both—it appears as if all the villagers are spying on each other and privy to one another's foibles.
 Number 2's son, Number 11-12, is meeting secretly with 909, and feels compelled to cover up these interactions by literally stabbing him in the back.

 As Number 6's memories return piecemeal, his former name (Michael) is revealed in apparent flashback, as are a series of encounters between him in New York and many of the villagers.
 It appears that Michael used to work for a secretive surveillance company, Summakor, from which he (like McGoohan's spy in the original series) had recently resigned.